 Daisaku Ikeda is a peacebuilder, Buddhist philosopher, educator, author and poet.
 He was president of the Soka Gakkai lay Buddhist organization in Japan from 1960–79 and is the founding president of the Soka Gakkai International (SGI), one of the world’s largest and most diverse community-based Buddhist associations, promoting a philosophy of empowerment and social engagement for peace.

 In 1947, at the age of 19, he encountered Buddhism through a meeting with Josei Toda (1900–58), educator, pacifist and leader of the Soka Gakkai.
-Toda had been imprisoned during the war together with his mentor Tsunesaburo Makiguchi (1871–1944), for refusing to give up his religious convictions.
-Makiguchi had died in prison.
-Toda’s resolve to stand up to the military authorities impressed Ikeda, who would later write, “The words of a person who had suffered imprisonment for his convictions carried a special weight.
-I felt intuitively that I could trust him.”1
+Toda had been imprisoned during the war together with his mentor Tsunesaburo Makiguchi (1871–1944).
+Both had held firm to their religious convictions in the face of oppression by the military authorities who imposed State Shinto ideology on the population as a means of sanctifying their war of aggression, and Makiguchi had died in prison.
+Toda’s resolve to stand up to the militarist regime impressed Ikeda, who would later write, “The words of a person who had suffered imprisonment for his convictions carried a special weight.
+I felt intuitively that I could trust him.”
+1

-Although Ikeda’s association with Toda lasted only ten years, he describes his mentorship by Toda as the defining experience of his life and the source of everything he has done and become.
+Although Ikeda’s association with Toda lasted only 10 years, he describes his mentorship by Toda as the defining experience of his life and the source of everything he has done and become.

 In May 1960, two years after Toda’s death, Ikeda, then 32, succeeded him as president of the Soka Gakkai.
-He vowed to take the lead toward realizing peace.
 In 1975, he became the founding president of the SGI, now a global network linking over 12 million members in some 190 countries and regions.
 Ikeda writes, “Everything depends on the people.
-That is why it is vital to forge a growing network that brings people of goodwill and conscience together.”2 Under his leadership the movement began an era of innovation and expansion, becoming actively engaged in initiatives promoting peace, culture, human rights, sustainability and education worldwide.
+That is why it is vital to forge a growing network that brings people of goodwill and conscience together.”
+2 Under his leadership the movement began an era of innovation and expansion, becoming actively engaged in initiatives promoting peace, culture, human rights, sustainability and education worldwide.

-This conviction is expressed most succinctly in a passage in The Human Revolution, Ikeda’s novelization of the Soka Gakkai’s history and ideals: “A great inner revolution in just a single individual will help achieve a change in the destiny of a nation and, further, will enable a change in the destiny of all humankind.”3
+This conviction is expressed most succinctly in the preface of The Human Revolution, Ikeda’s novelization of the Soka Gakkai’s history and ideals: “A great inner revolution in just a single individual will help achieve a change in the destiny of a nation and, further, will enable a change in the destiny of all humankind.”
+3

-Ikeda is a prolific writer who has published more than 150 works, ranging from Buddhist philosophy to biographical essays, poetry and children’s stories.
+Ikeda is a prolific writer who has published more than 240 works, ranging from commentaries on Buddhism to biographical essays, poetry and children’s stories.

-He has two sons, Hiromasa and Takahiro, and lives with his wife, Kaneko.
+He has two sons, Hiromasa and Takahiro, and lives with his wife, Kaneko, in Tokyo.